ttlion/sdtDBN/README.md

 sdtDBN was developed in the context of the Master's Thesis on Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
 The Thesis is available at **Aqui por ou link dps para a tese ou link para eventual artigo que se escreva**, in which all theorical background of sdtDBN is explained.

-# Program release and libraries
+# Program release and external libraries

 ## Current release

 The program is currently in version 0.0.1 and can be downloaded [here](https://google.com).
-The program comes in an executable jar and its usage is explained and exemplified i in this webpage.
+The program comes in an executable jar and its usage is explained and exemplified in this webpage.

-## Libraries
+## External libraries

 Just as tDBN, the sdtDBN implementation uses two external libraries: